SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This solves 2 problems.
 1. If you gave regular feedback, it might feel wrong to them (like they disagree with you but they won't push you more on it)
 2. Your feedback won't feel obvious to them like, "speak your sentence clearer".
-3. It makes them feel good about themselves since it came out of their own mouth, and makes them realize it isn't an inherent IQ issue but a presentation issue.
+3. More importantly, it makes them feel good about themselves since it came out of their own mouth, and makes them realize it isn't an inherent IQ issue but a presentation issue.

 I believe speaker scores should not be given in mocks.
 - Speaker scores are such a scam, different judges give different speaker scores, and brackets are also unclear.